 Cruise ships usually use a type of fuel known as "heavy oil" that takes longer to break down in the event of a spill in cold conditions and which can get trapped under the ice.

-An United Nations Polar Code will come into effect in 2017 which toughens demands on ship safety and pollution.
+An UN Polar Code comes into effect in 2017 to toughen demands on ship safety and sea pollution.
 It bans heavy fuel oil in the Antarctic region, but in the Arctic it merely encourages ships not to use it.